 Acute Gastric Dilatation

 The number of aged nonhuman primates maintained in captivity has increased in recent years, primarily due to improvements in husbandry, nutrition, and veterinary care, but also due to an emphasis on animal models for aging research.
-This increase in the aged primate population, particularly macaques, has been associated with an increase in the incidence of intestinal adenocarcinoma, which may exceed 20% in animals >30 yr of age in some colonies.
+This increase in the aged nonhuman primate population, particularly macaques, has been associated with an increase in the incidence of intestinal adenocarcinoma, which may exceed 20% in animals >30 yr old in some colonies.
 Decreased appetite, weight loss, anemia, and a palpable abdominal mass are common clinical findings.
 Tests for fecal occult blood are often positive.
 Radiographic examination may show changes associated with partial obstruction.
 Surgical biopsy is diagnostic for adenocarcinoma.
 The location of these tumors is most commonly the ileocecocolic junction, rarely in the small intestine.
 Histologic lesions include a thickened intestinal wall and constriction of the lumen (so-called “napkin ring” lesion), with variable signs of hemorrhage and ulceration.
 Metastatic lesions are uncommon, and some animals respond favorably to surgical excision.